 Why does the new cookie packaging include an allergen statement?
 ABC Bakers recently made changes to its packaging labels to include allergen disclosure on Girl Scout Cookie packaging.
 Note that the labels of most packaged foods marketed in the U.S., including Girl Scout Cookies, are required to include a “Contains” statement citing any major food allergens used as ingredients.
 In an effort to support further transparency for consumers, ABC Bakers added a voluntary “May Contain” statement to declare the presence of allergens used in the bakery where Girl Scout Cookies are made.
-Please note, the recipes have not changed.
-Customers will be buying the same cookies they’ve purchased year after yea
+Please note, the recipes, ingredients, and production process have not changed.
+Customers are buying the same cookies they’ve purchased year after year.

 Do Girl Scout Cookies have trans fats?
 Girl Scouts is proud that all Girl Scout Cookies are “zero grams trans fat per serving.”
 Selected varieties can claim 100% trans-fat-free status, meaning there’s not a speck of trans fats in the whole package.

 Why don’t you offer cookies that are non-dairy, dairy-free, sugar-free, casein-free, organic, low-carbohydrate, low-calorie, low-fat, non-fat, fat-free, etc.?
 Girl Scout Cookies are produced only once a year and for a limited time, so our bakers never achieve the volume required to support the specific production of specialty cookies.